shadow-cljs/shadow-cljs.org/introduction.md

 ### Configuration

-Configuring a browser app with `shadow-cljs.edn`:
+For a browser app, write in `shadow-cljs.edn` like:

 ```clojure
 {:source-paths ["src"]